 - Scripture tells us that the Christian receives forgiveness for their sins through the sacrifice of Jesus Christ.
 Their faith in Christ is in harmony with the Father and the Holy Spirit.
 Catholicism venerates the mother Mary in addition to the saints, which scripture does not substantiate.

 - The Catholic Church places high regard on traditions that are not substantiated by the Holy Scriptures such as their participation in rosary, indulgences and relics to name a few.
-There are some biblical traditions that are shared amongst both religions and prayer is one example as scripture acknowledges the believer’s need to pray to God.
-Holy Scripture reveals any deviations from the truth.
+There are some biblical traditions that are shared amongst both beliefs and prayer is one example, as scripture acknowledges the believer’s need to pray to God.
+Holy Scripture reveals deviations from the truth.
 Catholicism adds that we should pray to the saints and to the Virgin Mary, which is not substantiated by the Word of God.